katevision/KateS/_portfolio/portfolio-2.md

 Therefore, revenue can be defined as:
 Revenue = (Unit Price × Quantity) − Discount

+### B. Timeframe Validation:
-**Timeframe Validation:** Determine the exact start/end dates, total years, and monthly duration of the dataset
+Determine the exact start/end dates, total years, and monthly duration of the dataset

 ```sql
 SELECT